-HTML5 Gallery – This appropriately named gallery requires you to have a site based heavily in HTML5.
+HTML5 Gallery – This appropriately named gallery requires you to have a site based heavily on HTML5.
 This means you need to use the HTML5 Doctype, you need to use the elements, attributes, APIs, and rich media of that type, you need to use them across the whole site, and you need to demonstrate appropriate use, not quick conversion.
-No tables, no WordPress default themes, and no temporary sites are allowed.
-They also have a significant backlog, so expect about a three month wait.
+Notables, you can’t add WordPress default themes and no temporary sites.
+They also have a significant backlog, so expect about a three-month wait.

-Colorgorize – This gallery is focused on unique and innovative use of color to create a pleasant experience.
-They even have a filter so browsers of the site can change the hue and saturation of websites they want to experience.
+Colorgorize – This gallery is focused on a unique and innovative use of color to create a pleasant experience.
+They even have a filter, so the site’s browsers can change the hue and saturation of websites they want to experience.

 TheCSSGalleryList – This site has a list of a hundred or so different CSS galleries, many of which are listed up there in the CSS gallery section.
-They show the PageRank of the galleries, though PageRank itself is outdated.
-The payment to submit is $49, payable by PayPal.
+They show the PageRank of the galleries, though PageRank itself is out to date.
+The payment for submitting is $49, payable by PayPal.

 CSSGallerySubmission24x7 – This submission site does more than just CSS galleries.
-They have a package of 100 CSS galleries, packages of 125, 250, and 500 social bookmarking links, the same number of site directories, submission to 80+ search engines, and submission to DMOZ.
+They have 100 CSS galleries package packages of 125, 250, and 500 social bookmarking links, the same number of site directories, submission to 80+ search engines, and submission to DMOZ.
 The CSS gallery submission is $25.

-One thing to note here is that you should never pay for “search engine submission” no matter what the claims of the site are.
+One thing to note here is that you should never pay for “search engine submission,” no matter the site’s claims.
 There are only two search engines that matter, and those are Google and Bing.
 Both of them have very robust indexing mechanics and will find you long before you feel the need to submit to them.
 Paying for submission to any search engine, let alone a volume of them, is unnecessary and a waste of money.

-GalleryRush – This submission site has a strict no spam rule, and every site on their submission list has opted in to submissions from them.
+GalleryRush – This submission site has a strict no-spam rule, and every site on their submission list has opted into submissions from them.
 That’s why they have a somewhat smaller list than some other submission sites.
-However, they do have a larger list of galleries you can manually target should you desire, again many of which are listed above.
+However, they do have a larger list of galleries you can manually target should you desire, again, many of which are above.
 Their submission fee is $25.

 MeeCSS – This submission service has two options; a free version where you fill out basic data and submit your site to a list of chosen galleries, and a paid version where they submit your site for you, presumably using their experience to optimize your submission.
 The service version is $18.
-Interestingly, they encourage your $18 payment by forcing you to fill out information for each gallery submission manually, giving you a “step X of 159” set of fields.
+Interestingly, they encourage your $18 payment by forcing you to fill manually t information for each gallery submission manual you a “step X of 159” set of fields.

 Honorable Mentions / Dead Websites